concentration heading

 So 1 mole of sodium chloride = 58.5 grams.

 Most people in everyday life measure volumes in litres but this is not the SI unit used in science.
-The unit used for measuring volumes in science is the decimetre cubed, dm3.
-A dm3 is the same as 1 litre or 1000cm3 or 1000ml, they are all the same volume.
+The unit used for measuring volumes in science is the decimetre cube (dm3).
+A dm3 is the same as 1 litre or 1000cm3 or 1000ml, they all have the same volume, so don't get confused!

 Calculating concentration

-The units of concentration will depend upon the units used to measure the masses of the solute and the solvent.
-You need to be confident in using units e.g.
+The units of concentration will vary and will depend upon the units used to measure the mass or amount of the solute; the substance which is dissolved and the volume of the solvent.
+You need to be confident in using different units for concentrations e.g.

 a.
 What is the concentration in g per dm3 of a glucose solution made by dissolving 30g of glucose to give a solution with a total volume of 500 ml?

-We will use the formula below to solve this problem since the problem gives mass of glucose in grams:
+To work out the concentration of this solution you will use the formula below to solve this problem since the mass of glucose dissolved is in grams:

 Concentration = mass of solute ÷ volume of solution

-so the concentration of the solution is 60g/dm3, that is 60g per decimetre cubed.
+So the concentration of this glucose solution is 60g/dm3, that is 60g per decimetre cubed.

 b.
 What is the concentration in mol per dm3 of a glucose solution made by dissolving 30g of glucose to give a solution with a volume of 500 ml?

-This time it’s the same problem but the units are different, the units of concentration needs to be in mol (short for moles) per dm3.
-First thing to do is to calculate how many moles of glucose we have:
+This time it’s the same problem as above but the units are different, the units of concentration this time needs to be in mol (short for moles) per dm3.
+First thing to do here to answer this question is to calculate how many moles of glucose we have by using the formula below:

 Number of moles = mass given ÷ mass of 1 mole